Hoffalypse/README-Generator/main/README.md

 - [Questions](#Questions)

 ## Installation
-ijij
+for this app use node index.js

 ## Usage
-nnj
+This app has more uses than you can possibly imagine.

 ## License
- Apache 2.0 License
+ This application is covered under The MIT License

 ## Contributing
-njn
+Please help make this the greatest app ever.

 ## Tests
- nn
+I wouldn't test, just go for it.

 ## Questions
-Please send any questions or comments to oo
+Please send any questions or comments to email@email.com

-The attached link is to my Github Profile https://github.com/jkj
+The attached link is to my Github Profile https://github.com/Hoffalypse